Democrats' $3T coronavirus relief bill extends stimulus checks to certain undocumented immigrants

 ITIN filers are commonly undocumented immigrants.
 Legal immigrants working in the United States typically need to get Social Security numbers to get paid, just like American citizens.

-Income caps would be the same as the previous round of legislation.
-Individuals making up to $75,000 would receive the full benefit and those making up to $99,000 would get a reduced payout.
-Married couples filing jointly making up to $150,000 would get the full stimulus amount, while those making up to $198,000 would be eligible for some payout.
+Income caps would be the same as the previous round of legislation under this new bill.
+Individuals earning up to $75,000 would receive the full benefit and those making up to $99,000 would be eligible for a partial payout.
+Married couples filing jointly earning up to $150,000 would get the full stimulus amount, while those making up to $198,000 would be eligible for a reduced payment.

 The legislation is expected to pass the Democrat-controlled House on Friday, but it faces hurdles in the GOP-led Senate where Republicans want to put a pause on stimulus spending.